The absolute Euler product representation of the absolute zeta function for a torsion free Noetherian

 While there is yet no definitive theory of $\fun$-schemes, currently there are various candidates of the definition of an $\fun$-scheme.
 Among various studies of $\fun$-schemes, Deitmar~\cite{deitmar2005} defined an $\fun$-scheme as a monoid scheme, gluing spectra of commutative monoids just like the construction of a scheme.
 Connes and Consani~\cite{CC2010} extended this idea and defined an $\fun$-scheme as the functor which has both information of a monoid scheme and a usual scheme over $\mathbb{Z}$.
 In this article, we adopt this definition of an $\fun$-scheme.

 In parallel with the studies of $\fun$-schemes, the zeta function associated with an $\fun$-scheme, which is called the \textit{absolute zeta function}, has been developed.
-For a scheme $X$ of finite type over $\mathbb{Z}$ (an \textit{arithmetic scheme}) whose counting function $N(t)$ is a \textbf{polynomial}, Soul\'e~\cite{soule2004} defined the absolute zeta function for $X$ treated as an $\fun$-scheme as
+We define the \textit{counting function} of $X$ to be a function $N_X(t)$ which satisfies $N_X(p^m)=\#X_p(\mathbb{F}_{p^m})$ for any prime number $p$ and $m\in\mathbb{N}$, where $X_p:=X\otimes\mathbb{F}_p$.
+For a scheme $X$ of finite type over $\mathbb{Z}$ (an \textit{arithmetic scheme}) whose counting function is a \textbf{polynomial}, Soul\'e~\cite{soule2004} defined the absolute zeta function for $X$ treated as an $\fun$-scheme as